 There are over 3,000 cenotes in Mexico, mostly in the area covered by the Chicxulub crater, the crater that was formed after the meteorite impact that extinguished dinosaurs.

 Mayans believed that the cenotes were openings to the underworld.
 It is easy to see why they held that belief.
 Diving inside the cenotes reveals a whole new world of interconnected subterranean rivers with stalactites hanging in the turquoise waters.

 Many of the Yucatan cenotes contain remains of offerings to the gods.
-For instance at the Sacred Cenote of Chichen Itza (Cenote Sagrado), Mayans paid tribute to the god of rain, Chac.
-Over fifty bodies of warriors and young virgins were recovered from its waters along with gold jewelry.
+For instance, at the Sacred Cenote of Chichen Itza (Cenote Sagrado), Mayans paid tribute to the god of rain, Chac.
+Over fifty bodies of warriors and young virgins were recovered from its waters along with gold jewellery.

 Nowadays the cenotes represent a major draw for tourism in the region, as divers are keen to explore their depths.
 Most of the cenotes are free to visit but some of the privately owned ones require an entrance fee.